Last Updated on

 If you have children, you are most likely to deal with disciplinary problems like backtalk.
-Backtalk can begin at any age, soon after the child has learnt the word ‘No!’
-It is part of kids’ normal growing process.
+Backtalk can begin at any age, soon after the child has learnt the word ‘No’.
+It is part of a child’s normal growth and development process.
 However, back talking can lead to more behavioural problems in the future if it is not handled correctly by the parents.
-Therefore, it is important for the parents to set boundaries and teach children to express themselves positively and respectfully.
+Therefore, it is important for parents to set boundaries and teach children to express themselves positively and respectfully.
 This article gives you practical tips on how to handle children who talk back.

 What Does Back Talking Mean?

 Back talking means impudent or rude remarks and behaviour from a child towards the parents or others in authority.
 Children often feel helpless and frustrated when adults don’t agree with them.
 Hence, they protest this by talking back or making rude gestures like rolling their eyes or smacking their lips to express their unhappiness with your decision.

 Backtalk can come in various forms.
 Some children feel compelled to argue, in order to have the last word.
 Others keep repeating their request and explaining the reason for their request multiple times, even after you have said ‘no’.
 Some children may make rude gestures.
 This kind of insolent behaviour can lead to severe disciplinary issues if left unchecked.
 Hence, parents should take steps to address back talking in a firm but non-threatening way.

 Children talk back for a variety of reasons.
 The most common reason is that they want to assert their independence, and do not like to hear a ‘no’.
 Children also like to test their boundaries, and will push the limits to see how far you will let them go.